viiktorstefanov/me2-angular/README.md

 ## Overview <a name="overview"></a>

- -Sidebar: A collapsible sidebar on the left side of the screen provides navigation options.
+- Sidebar: A collapsible sidebar on the left side of the screen provides navigation options.
- -Header/User dashboard - Located at the top of the screen:
+- Header/User dashboard: Located at the top of the screen:
-  --for visitors-- includes "Sign Up" and "Sign In" options for visitors.
+  - For visitors : includes "Sign Up" and "Sign In" options for visitors.
-  --For logged-in users-- :
+  - For logged-in users :
-      Displays two buttons on the left side: one for adding experiences and one for adding places.
+      - Displays two buttons on the left side: one for adding experiences and one for adding places.
-      Displays on the right side the user's email and a logout button.
+      - Displays on the right side the user's email and a logout button.
--Main section: dynamically renders the content based on the user's navigation choices and interactions.
+- Main section: dynamically renders the content based on the user's navigation choices and interactions.

 ## Features <a name="features"></a>